Everyone has different facial features, body types, and coloring. There are also differences in female external genitalia, known as the vulva.

 - During pregnancy, increased blood flow to the genital area can increase pressure and lead to a feeling of heaviness.

-There’s no special test or exact measurements to determine if you have labial hypertrophy.
+There’s no special test to determine if you have labial hypertrophy.
 If your labia minora extend beyond your labia majora, your doctor may diagnose it as labial hypertrophy upon physical examination.
+There isn’t an exact measurement that defines whether the labia are hypertrophied or not, as the diagnosis is generally made based on a physical exam and individual’s symptoms.

-It’s another story if labial hypertrophy interferes with your life and your ability to enjoy physical activities or sexual relations.
-If that’s the case, see your gynecologist.
+If labial hypertrophy interferes with your life and your ability to enjoy physical activities or sexual relations, see your OB-GYN.
 It’s worth getting a professional opinion.

-For severe labial hypertrophy, having a surgery called a labioplasty can help.
-During the surgery, the surgeon removes excess tissue.
+Your doctor may recommend a surgery called a labioplasty for severe labial hypertrophy.
+During a labioplasty, a surgeon removes excess tissue.
 They can reduce the size of the labia and reshape it.
-Surgeons usually perform the surgery under general anesthesia, although it can sometimes be done with sedation and local anesthetic.
+This surgery usually requires general anesthesia, although it can sometimes be done with sedation and a local anesthetic.

 As with any major surgery, there are a few risks, including: